xx10t4/iotalk.me/README.md

 5. Create an Account and share your Account address with other users to begin sending messages.

 **iotalk** is still in early stage development so you will almost certainly run into bugs.
 Please report issues [here](https://github.com/xx10t4/iotalk/issues).
 I am also happy to receive Pull Requests.

+## Donate

+If you like this project and would like to support continued development on it, please consider donating at this address:

+DCIGBBJDNKTXJEXEJKCRNSQKSQOZS9N9TQXHYIYYRH9GTYJVDCOMQRYRHDHIHVPIZKSKCRPMDRZCEMYADFRXLLIVEX